Bernhard-Franzl/frequency_analysis_data/README.md

 ## AI-Based Frequency Analysis: **Data**
-In this repository you can find the latest version of the dataset used and created for my master's project..
+In this repository you can find the latest version of the dataset used and created for my master's project.